Jenkins

 If you need to copy on your network, there are two popular plugins:

-ArtifactDeployer is more purposely built for deploying, but it hasn’t been updated in over four years.
-While CopyArtifact is not designed for this exact purpose, it is more popular and is frequently updated.
+ArtifactDeployer is more purposely built for deploying, but it hasn’t been updated in about a year.
+While CopyArtifact is not designed for this exact purpose, it is more popular and is more frequently updated.

 There are also plugins to deploy to popular locations: